elisabethoelmann/SciAIMed-P1/README.md

 Thereafter follows a summary of my education and expertise, which is important for users to see, because it is the basis, on which I am offering my services.

-I chose the following order for the information 'Home/introduction> Services> Expertise > as I felt this would allow the information to be digested in the best way.
+I chose the following order for the information 'Home/introduction> Services> Expertise, as I felt this would allow the information to be digested in the best way.
 Finally the contact form is separate, because it only serves the purpose of contacting me, which is separate from the rest of the main page/contents

 ### **Surfaces**